 Mathematical modelling is key to bridging the gap between mathematics and solving real-world problems.
 Whether used to simulate the spread of an infectious disease or predict the trajectory of a falling satellite, mathematical modelling permeates disciplines across academia and industry.
 This course provides an overview of essential mathematical modelling techniques and their application to real-world problems, providing an introduction to the entire modelling process: model construction, analysis and research.
-This course will motivate students to further study the more advanced courses such as linear algebra, differential equations, optimisation and numerical analysis.
 Surveying general techniques, the course will also focus on a number of illustrative case studies covering topics across the spheres of the natural world and human endeavour, from environmental issues, to biology, ecology, medicine, nanotechnology, forensic sciences, engineering, business and commerce.

 Availability2021 Course Timetables